Bone Conducting Hearing Implants

 The Sound Processor: acts as middle ear, converting the sound waves into vibrations, passed through the implant to the bone and from there to the working inner ears.

-There are three suppliers of Bone Conducting Hearing Implants in the UK:
+There are four suppliers of Bone Conducting Hearing Implants in the UK:

 Conventional Bone Conducting Hearing Implants consist of a titanium implant, an external abutment and a detachable sound processor:

 Another type of Bone Conducting Hearing Implant consists of an internal implanted magnet, an external magnetic spacer and a sound processor.